How to Make Homemade MSM Eye Drops

 The common belief around eye conditions is that there’s nothing you can do about it besides buying stronger and stronger glasses, having surgery or watch and track the progress.
 That it'll inevitably get worse, and there is no way to reverse or regenerate the deterioration.

 We’ll a growing body of research shows that the opposite is true.

 The reason I'm into all this at the moment is that I recently had to buy stronger glasses, and it frustrates me.
-So I've committed myself to a 90-day eye improvement challenge.
-The trial will involve eye drops, eye massages, eye training, sun gazing, and palming.
-A Blog post with tips and tricks are in the pipeline.
+So I committed myself to a 90-day eye improvement challenge.
+The trial involved eye drops, eye massages, eye training, sun gazing, and palming.

 MSM for the eyes

 MSM (methylsulfonylmethane) is a sulfur-rich compound and sulfur actually is like sticky flypaper that attracts toxicities, and it helps flush those toxicities out of the body.
 Sulfur is needed to recycle glutathione, which is the “master antioxidant” in the body, and critically important for eye health.

 MSM eye drops soften all the tissue, reduce inflammation, and help to remove toxicities from any part of the eye – especially the vitreous, which is the back, jelly-like part of the eye.